WANdisco/wandisco-documentation-ldm/docs/prereqs.md

 * **200 GB** (SSD-backed volumes) (minimum **100 GB**)
 * **2 Gbps** minimum network.
 Your network bandwidth must be able to cope with transferring data and ongoing changes from your source storage.

-## Commercial Use Configuration
+## Production Use Configuration

-When using LiveData Migrator with moderate to larger-sized data loads, it's recommended you consider configuring [Data Migration properties](./configuration-data-migrations) to ensure smooth operation.
+We recommended you configure [Data Migration properties](./configuration-data-migrations) on your Hadoop Distributed File System to ensure smooth operation.

 ## Next Steps